kinde-oss/kinde-java-sdk/README.md

 ### Library Usage

 #### Setup the following environment variables

-The following basic environmental variables are required at a mimimum for connecting to Kinde.
-This will enable the development of a M2M client service.
+The following basic environmental variables are required at a minimum for connecting to Kinde.
+This will enable the development of an M2M client service.

 ```shell
 export KINDE_DOMAIN=https://<replace>.kinde.com # This is the domain you setup at kinde
 export KINDE_CLIENT_ID=<replace> # the id for the client connecting to Kinde
 export KINDE_CLIENT_SECRET=<replace> # the secret used to authenticate the client against Kinde
 ```

 If a user login is to be validated against Kinde a redirect uri must be provided.

 ```shell
 export KINDE_REDIRECT_URI=http://localhost:8080/kinde-j2ee-app/login
 ```

 The redirect URI/URL used post successfull login.
 It is the URL that the PKCE client CODE will be set to.
 A query parameter of ?code='value' must be processed

 #### Setup .env environmental files.

 The Kinde library supports .env files.
 The must be located in the directory from which the application is executed.

 ```shell
 KINDE_DOMAIN=https://<replace>.kinde.com
 KINDE_CLIENT_ID=<replace>